 Tel Aviv is one of our favorite cities in the world.
 It has a relaxed, beachy vibe combined with more cultural experiences than you can count – our recent trip was my fifth visit to the city and I’m still uncovering new favorites.
-After spending a month at our lovely GuesttoGuest apartment by the beach, we’ve curated our best things to do in Tel Aviv with kids all over the city: read on to find our top activities, best kid-friendly restaurants in Tel Aviv and even our favorite playgrounds (for those times you just want to kick back with an iced Aroma gadol while your little travelers burn of their craziness).
+After spending a month in Tel Aviv on our most recent trip, we’ve curated our best things to do in Tel Aviv with kids all over the city: read on to find our top activities, best kid-friendly restaurants in Tel Aviv and even our favorite playgrounds (for those times you just want to kick back with an iced Aroma gadol while your little travelers burn of their craziness).

 Northern Tel Aviv, extending across the Yarkon River into Ramat Aviv, can seem a world apart from the hustle and bustle in “the center of the center” (as Ronnie’s Israeli uncle likes to describe it).
 There’s more open space and you’ll see more families.
 It’s an excellent place to go for a stroll and you’ll find plenty of family-friendly things to do in Tel Aviv’s northern reaches.

-Top things to do in northern Tel Aviv with kids
+Top things to do in Tel Aviv with kids: Northern Tel Aviv

 Visit the Tel Aviv port (Namal)

-The Tel Aviv port (Namal) is no longer a port, but now it’s become a hot destination for families in Tel Aviv.
+The Tel Aviv port (Namal) is no longer a port, but now it’s become a hot destination for a night out with the family in Tel Aviv.
 It has lots of room to run around while watching the waves (but appropriate guardrails for safety), tons of family-friendly restaurants and shops, an excellent playground and ample parking.
 We always love walking up the beachside promenade in the late afternoon to catch the sunset, having dinner at family-favorite Agadir Burger and then hitting the playground for a few minutes.

 The Yarkon River marks the northern edge of Tel Aviv, separating it from neighboring Ramat Aviv.
 It’s the perfect spot for strolling or scooter riding under the shady trees or packing an evening picnic.
 If you’re looking for a more active pursuit, you can rent a peddle boat or a human-powered quad car for the afternoon to see more of the park – just some of the many fun things to do in Tel Aviv’s largest park.
 There’s a lovely, shaded playground on the far west end of the park (just a few minutes’ walk from the Namal), and the east end of the park offers a hot air balloon ride to take in te city skyline views!